Skip to main content

 Why is my dog eating grass?

-Yet another theory surrounding this puzzling behavior is that it’s instinctive.
-Your dog’s ancestors, gray wolves, also eat grass – most likely as a way to clear their digestive tract when they eat something that doesn’t agree with them – lending credence to the theory that eating grass is biologically hardwired in your pooch.
 Another possibility is that your pup has a condition called pica, which causes him to eat non-food items.
 Lastly, it’s conceivable that your dog snacks on grass simply because he likes the way it tastes.
 (Considering the fact that some dogs also like the taste of cat poop, we have to say that grass is an improvement.)
+There’s no one correct answer, so you may need to use your powers of observation to figure out what’s going on with your dog.

 Is it bad if dogs eat grass?

-Contrary to popular belief, just because your dog eats grass doesn’t necessarily mean that he’s sick to his stomach.
-Whether your pooch eats grass because he’s bored, because he wants attention, because of an instinctive drive, or simply because he enjoys the taste, there are several reasons that could prompt him to nibble your yard.
+Contrary to popular belief, just because your dog eats grass doesn’t necessarily mean he’s sick to his stomach.
+So, it’s not necessarily bad if your dog eats grass.
+Your pooch eats grass because he’s bored, wants attention, has an instinctive drive, or simply enjoys the taste.
 That being said, if your dog frequently eats grass to induce vomiting, it could be a symptom of an underlying health condition.
 Just to be on the safe side, you should schedule a checkup with the vet if you think your pup may be suffering from tummy troubles.

 A Jack Russell Terrier eating grass.